-Tuition and fees are due upon registration.
+Tuition and fees are due upon registration, unless a student is registering on-line, in which case the deadline for payment established by the Registrar's Office must be respected.
 Students can pay by cash, checks, bank drafts and valid credit cards in the Finance Office (a handling fee of about 1.5 % will be added to payments with credit cards).
 Tuition and fees may also be paid by bank transfer and credit card via written authorization.